 Memberships

-We recently discovered that compartmented nuclear and cytoplasmic cyclic adenosine monophosphate (cAMP) in optic nerve head astrocytes differentially regulates neuroprotective versus neurotoxic astrocyte functions.
-Currently, the lab is seeking to molecularly and transcriptionally link compartmented cAMP signaling to specific reactive astrocyte functions in an experimental model of glaucoma.
-The lab is also developing novel gene therapy vectors to target unique reactive astrocyte populations and promote neuroprotective astrocyte reactivity in the retina and optic nerve.
+We recently discovered compartmented nuclear and cytoplasmic cyclic adenosine monophosphate (cAMP) in optic nerve head astrocytes differentially regulates neuroprotective versus neurotoxic astrocyte reactivity.
+Currently, the lab is seeking to molecularly and transcriptionally link compartmented cAMP signaling to specific reactive astrocyte functions after acute white matter injury and in an experimental model of glaucoma.

 (Disclaimer: This search is powered by PubMed, a service of the U.S. National Library of Medicine.
 PubMed is a third-party website with no affiliation with Cleveland Clinic.)